pyOpenSci/pyopensci.github.io/_posts/2022-10-18-what-makes-a-python-package-healthy.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Would that apply to large established projects such as NumPy?
 My guess is it wouldn&#39;t 😉</p>&mdash; Ax=13!!! (@melissawm) <a href="https://twitter.com/melissawm/status/1577776605220454403?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 But alas I think there are ways around that.
 We can look at commits, pr's and such just to see if there's any activity happening in the repository.
-Or if it's gone dark.
+Or if it's gone dark (dark referring to no long being maintained, answer to issues, fixing bugs, etc).

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Well, one should look beyond the number of open issues.
 A lot of them get closed very fast, many prs are merged on a short timescale too.
 So if you go into a well established repo and see larger numbers, those may still be just the leftover corner cases of decades of usage.</p>&mdash; Brigitta Sipőcz (@AstroBrigi) <a href="https://twitter.com/AstroBrigi/status/1577786476523589633?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-uh oh!
+Uh oh!
 But are commits enough, Kurt asks?
 Is there such a thing as a perfect project?

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Could a project with no recent commits be healthy?
 What if it needed no commits?</p>&mdash; Kurt Schwehr, PhD (@kurtschwehr) <a href="https://twitter.com/kurtschwehr/status/1578022419926683650?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-# Maybe this is where the quote about packages doing only one thing well principles??
+Koen had a more broadly profound thought that might be difficult to enforce in a review but I think is a solid principle especially for small packages that support specific scientific workflows.

-Does the package do one thing well?
+> Does it do one thing, well?
+Really well?

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">My experience from R. None apply if packages stick to the Unix philosophy of doing one thing really well.
 This will lead to packages with considerable uptake but little development.
 Base code of {snotelr} is mostly unchanged since inception (12K users).<a href="https://t.co/3oKwmeBaA8">https://t.co/3oKwmeBaA8</a></p>&mdash; Koen Hufkens, PhD (@koen_hufkens) <a href="https://twitter.com/koen_hufkens/status/1577753313482866688?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+While this might be challenging to enforce in peer review, it is a compelling argument.

+## Community adoption of an open source Python tool

+Community adoption of a tool is absolutely a broad bucket to consider here.
+How many users are using the tool?
+Are there open issues?
+Does it have stars (stars could be considered controversial... but alas).

+As Chris Holdgraf mentions below, a package can reac a point where the same type of activity can indicate different things.
+Many users opening issues, can represent community interest and perhaps even community adoption.
+And massive volumes answered or unaddressed issues *might* represent unresponsive maintainers.
+Or not perhaps the maintainers are just overwhelmed by *catastrophic success*.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I think a steady stream of issues implies a lot of user interest, though I can tell you from first-hand experience that it does not mean a project is healthy :-)<br><br>I think it misses one of the most stressful anti-patterns for OS projects: Catastrophic Success<br><br>h/t <a href="https://twitter.com/fperez_org?ref_src=twsrc%5Etfw">@fperez_org</a> :-D</p>&mdash; Chris Holdgraf (@choldgraf) <a href="https://twitter.com/choldgraf/status/1578304871530631168?ref_src=twsrc%5Etfw">October 7, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Yup

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">it is the equivalent of when a small bakery gets written up in the New York Times, has a huge influx of customers, and collapses under the weight of demand.
+I think it&#39;s an outcome we don&#39;t think about enough ahead of time</p>&mdash; Chris Holdgraf (@choldgraf) <a href="https://twitter.com/choldgraf/status/1578305233611915264?ref_src=twsrc%5Etfw">October 7, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+> But I need atleast 5 (thousand) croissants, now.
+ANDDDD so does my friend.

+Juan agrees that a steady stream of issues suggests adoption.
+Especially given the users opening issues on GitHub do likely have some technical literacy.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">As others have said, it’s multidimensional, but this article argues that a steady stream of issues = a community of active and engaged users — often somewhat programming-literate since it’s GH.
 I find that argument compelling.<a href="https://t.co/X2vY2QxRfV">https://t.co/X2vY2QxRfV</a></p>&mdash; Juan Nunez-Iglesias (@jnuneziglesias) <a href="https://twitter.com/jnuneziglesias/status/1578290475017981953?ref_src=twsrc%5Etfw">October 7, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-### User Interest

-As chris mentions below, herin reach a point where the same type of activity can specify different things.
-Many users opening issues, can represent COMMUNITY INTEREST (or community adoption as I am calling it below).
-Massive volumes answered or unaddressed issues *might* represent unresponsive maintainers  (or not).

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I think a steady stream of issues implies a lot of user interest, though I can tell you from first-hand experience that it does not mean a project is healthy :-)<br><br>I think it misses one of the most stressful anti-patterns for OS projects: Catastrophic Success<br><br>h/t <a href="https://twitter.com/fperez_org?ref_src=twsrc%5Etfw">@fperez_org</a> :-D</p>&mdash; Chris Holdgraf (@choldgraf) <a href="https://twitter.com/choldgraf/status/1578304871530631168?ref_src=twsrc%5Etfw">October 7, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Yup

-Maintenance ...
-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">CI (multi-platform, coverage, static analysis), promptness of reviews, number of distinct institutions who have committed in past 6 months, ditto who have reviewed PRs in past 6 months, promptness of reviews, quality of commit messages and PR discussion.</p>&mdash; Jed Brown (@five9a2) <a href="https://twitter.com/five9a2/status/1577746418906714112?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

->> So i think now i was at we have a few buckets to consider

-1. community adoption of tools (use)
-2. degree of maintenance (maintenance)
-3. packaging quality?? (docs, license, etc) <- missing in my tweet>

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Also note - a lot of folks developing scientific software are more interested in the pragmatic side of open source (i.e availability, making the codebase public and accessible) rather than building a community around it.</p>&mdash; ✨Tania Allard 💀🇲🇽 🇬🇧 she/her (@ixek) <a href="https://twitter.com/ixek/status/1577914450505601024?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">To this point - i think that an example of a healthy project behavior is that it explicitly states its technical and organizational goals and intentions</p>&mdash; Chris Holdgraf (@choldgraf) <a href="https://twitter.com/choldgraf/status/1577971815305060354?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## What do developers think?